cdapio/cdap/cdap-docs/developers-manual/source/advanced/class-loading.rst

-In addition, an application can create custom class loaders for controlling class loading behaviors, such as supporting different versions of the same library in the same JVM or finding class files that were not in the classpath when JVM started.
+In addition, an application can create custom class loaders for controlling class loading behaviors, such as supporting different versions of the same library in the same JVM or finding class files that were not in the classpath when the JVM started.

 Parent Delegation Model
 =======================